Battle of Brentford (1016): Cnut's invasion

 Cnut, possibly now claiming the title king of Denmark, appeared at Sandwich in September 1015 and ravaged Dorset, Wiltshire and Somerset.
-With Aethelred sick, and Edmund at loggerheads with Eadric, Cnut faced little opposition, and by Christmas the people of Wessex had recognised Cnut as king and given him hostages.
+With Æthelred sick, and Edmund at loggerheads with Eadric, Cnut faced little opposition, and by Christmas the people of Wessex had recognised Cnut as king and given him hostages.
 Edmund had raised an army late in 1015 but withdrew after learning Eadric intended to betray him to the invaders.
 According to the Anglo-Saxon Chronicle Eadric took 40 ships from the king and defected to Cnut.
-The first army raised by Edmund in 1016 disbanded after Aethelred did not appear to lead it and the second army failed to achieve much of note.
+The first army raised by Edmund in 1016 disbanded after Æthelred did not appear to lead it and the second army failed to achieve much of note.
 Edmund was then joined by his brother in law, Earl Uhtred of Northumbria, and attacked towns which according to Anglo-Norman chronicler William of Malmesbury, had sided with Cnut.
 Uhtred was forced to return north when Cnut began raiding his lands around Bamburgh, and was killed after submitting to Cnut.
-Edmund returned to London where Aethelred died on 23 April.
+Edmund returned to London where Æthelred died on 23 April.
 The citizens and the national councillors present chose Edmund as their king, but a larger number of nobles present at Southampton declared support for Cnut.
-Edmund would then travel to Wessex where the people submitted to him and he fought a series of inconclusive battles against the Danes and their English allies.
-Edmund then forced another Danish army to abandon its siege of London.
+Edmund would then travel to Wessex where the people submitted to him.
+While the Danes were besieging London, they learned of the army being levied in Wessex and quickly marched south.
+The two armies met at Penselwood and then at the two day Battle of Sherston.
+Edmund stayed in Wessex to raise further troops while the Danes returned to besiege London, only for the siege to be raised by Edmund.

 Battle

-After relieving London Edmund pursued the Danes and the battle of Brentford was fought two days later.
+After relieving London, Edmund pursued the Danes and the battle of Brentford was fought two days later.
 The battle was a victory for Edmund, who lost enough men that he returned to Wessex to raise another army.
 The Anglo-Saxon Chronicle records the loss of men was caused by them drowning in the Thames, while historians Frank Stenton and Russel Poole have independently argued the men were lost in the battle.

 The wording of the Anglo-Saxon Chronicle suggests the battle was fought to the south of the river crossing at Brentford, while other sources, including the Knútsdrápa suggest the battle was fought on both sides of the river.